-12. The contact Essex Parent Partnership Service partnership@essex.gov.uk services for the 01245 436036 parents of pupils with special educational Families in Focus- an independent, parent-led charity providing a range of support to parents of · · · · · · · · · · · · · · · · · · · children with disabilities and special educational needs across Essex. those for arrangements made in accordance with clause 32.
-12 Cabaal Through our inclusive approach the school seeks to support students at all stages of transition and in preparation for life as an adult.
-This could include: arrangements for supporting pupils preparation for the as an addit.
-This could include: transferring between Close liaison with Primary Feeders to ensure successful transition into secondary school; stages of education Working with the AIG team (Yr9-KS4/KS5); and preparing for Schools PHSE Programme &amp; Careers Guidance/Education; independent living.
-Organising travel or mobility training; 8 Providing Personalised Work Experience; Facilitating transfer onto appropriate Post 16 College Courses; School's PHSE Programme &amp; Careers Guidance/Education; Three Discovery Centre KS4 Options.
-Time Discovery Centure R54 Options.
+12. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32.
+Essex Parent Partnership Service partnership@essex.gov.uk 01245 436036 Families in Focus- an independent, parent-led charity providing a range of support to parents of children with disabilities and special educational needs across Essex.
+13. School arrangements for supporting pupils transferring between stages of education and preparing for independent living.
+Through our inclusive approach the school seeks to support students at all stages of transition and in preparation for life as an adult.
+This could include: Close liaison with Primary Feeders to ensure successful transition into secondary school; Working with the AIG team (Yr9-KS4/KS5); Schools PHSE Programme & Careers Guidance/Education; Organising travel or mobility training; Facilitating transfer onto appropriate Post 16 College Courses; The Romero Centre KS4 Options; Careers and post 16 talks by colleges.